framed-data/overseer/README.md

 # Overseer

 Overseer is a Clojure framework for defining and running complex job pipelines.
-It allows one to define complex workflows as a graph of dependent jobs, and automatically handles scheduling, execution, and failure handling among a pool of workers.
+It allows one to define workflows as a graph of dependent jobs, and automatically handles scheduling, execution, and failure handling among a pool of workers.

 ## Installation